HTTP-RPC/Kilo/README.md

             return a + b;
         }

-        // Adds a list of double values specified in an array public double addArray(double[] values) {
+        // Adds a list of double values specified in a list public double addValues(List<Double> values) {
             if (values == null) {
                 throw new IllegalArgumentException();
             }